shultansyafa/Web_Automation/README.md

     When user click login button

     Then user able to see error message "Epic sadface: Username and password do not match any user in this service"

+  @web

+  Scenario: user login without filling in the registered username and password

+    Given user is on login page

+    When user click login button

+    Then user able to see error message "Epic sadface: Username is required"

+  @web

+  Scenario: Verify that the entered password does not contain visible letters/numbers

+    Given user is on login page

+    And user input username with "standard_user"

+    And user input password with "secret_sauce"

+    When user click login button

+    Then When the user enters the password, the password is hidden (not visible)

+  @web

+  Scenario: Log in using the blocked username and password

+    Given user is on login page

+    And user input username with "locked_out_user"

+    And user input password with "secret_sauce"

+    When user click login button

+    Then user able to see error message "Epic sadface: Sorry, this user has been locked out."